A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

-Why You Should Eat Chocolate When You Are Pregnant
+Why Should You Eat Chocolate When You Are Pregnant?

 Experts advise moderate consumption of chocolate.
 The flavanols found in cocoa, which is a major component of chocolate, is beneficial for pregnant women.
 The darker the chocolate, the more flavanols it possesses.
 Here are a few benefits of eating chocolate:

 Pre-eclampsia is one of the causes of premature labor and is characterized by high blood pressure and protein levels in your urine during pregnancy.
 When the blood pressure increases, it leads to convulsions and may also cause blood clotting and liver damage.

 According to a study reported in the Annals of Epidemiology, cocoa’s theobromine content helps relieve the condition.